melihdilbaz/melihdilbaz/README.md

 👋 Hi there!
 I’m Melih.

 🎓 **Junior Computer Engineering Student** at Sabancı Üniversitesi
-🌱 **Currently Learning**: Advanced Data Structures, Software Engineering, and Full Stack Development
+🌱 **Currently Learning**: Network and Data Science, Software Engineering, and Full Stack Development
-💻 **Passionate About**: Machine Learning, Data Science, and Software Development
+💻 **Passionate About**: Data Science, and Software Development
 💼 **Recently Completed**: Technology Architecture Internship at Akbank Teknoloji
 🔭 **Working On**: Personal projects involving Python, Java, and web development
 📚 **Interested in**: Exploring the intersection of technology with various sectors